rdh59320/BLGE/README.md

 # BeLGE aka Better Linux Gaming Experience

-**BeLGE Package** was designed to enable you to run MS Games within the Steam app and Lutris Open Gaming Platform on Ubuntu LTS either 20.04, Ubuntu 22.04 or Ubuntu 24.04.

 ***PLEASE DO NOT TRY TO USE IT UNTIL THIS WARNING HAS BEEN REMOVED***

 ***PACKAGE IS STILL IN TEST BEFORE RELEASE***

 ***THANKS FOR YOUR UNDERSTANDING***

+**BeLGE Package** was designed to give you the usefull tools that enable you to run MS Games within the Steam app or Lutris Open Gaming Platform on either Ubuntu Ubuntu 22.04, Ubuntu 24.04, ZorinOS 17.2 or Pop!OS 22.04.

+***Ubuntu 20.04 Focal Fossa is no longer supported due to too many dependency issues but also too much time to update the system after install***
+I strongly advise you to **upgrade your system** to Ubuntu 22.04 Jammy Jellyfish or 24.04 Noble Numbat if you wish to use this package.

 ## Table of Contents
 - [Acknowledgments](#acknowledgments)